CaptainJack2491/cn5000_group/report/content/part-1.md

 11. **Facilities**
 12. **Equipment_Rentals**

+This refined set of entities ensured clarity, reduced redundancy, and effectively supported the required system functionalities.

 #### Appropriate Naming for Entities
-Appropriate and consistent naming conventions were used for all entities to ensure clarity, ease of understanding, and alignment with database design principles.
-Entities are represented using singular nouns and underscores to separate words where necessary (e.g., **Fitness_Classes**, **Class_Bookings**).
-These naming conventions align with standard database design practices.
+We ensured appropriate and consistent naming conventions for all entities to maintain clarity, ease of understanding, and alignment with database design principles.
+Entities were represented using singular nouns and underscores to separate words where necessary (e.g., **Fitness_Classes**, **Class_Bookings**).
+These naming conventions aligned with standard database design practices.

 #### Entity-Relationship Diagram (ERD)
-The Entity-Relationship Diagram (ERD) was created to represent the relationships among the final 12 entities.
+We created the Entity-Relationship Diagram (ERD) to represent the relationships among the final 12 entities.
 Key design considerations included:
-- **Identification of Major Entities**: All major entities critical to the system have been retained in the final design.
+- **Identification of Major Entities**: We retained all major entities critical to the system in the final design.
-- **Weak Entities**: Weak or redundant entities (e.g., "Support Staff" and "Trainers" merged into **Staff**) were eliminated to simplify the design.
+- **Weak Entities**: We eliminated weak or redundant entities (e.g., "Support Staff" and "Trainers" merged into **Staff**) to simplify the design.
-- **Relationships**: The relationships between entities were clearly defined, ensuring a logical flow of data within the system.
+- **Relationships**: We clearly defined the relationships between entities to ensure a logical flow of data within the system.
-- **Multiplicity and Optionality**: Each relationship is annotated to indicate the multiplicity (one-to-one, one-to-many) and optionality (mandatory/optional) between entities.
+- **Multiplicity and Optionality**: We annotated each relationship to indicate the multiplicity (one-to-one, one-to-many) and optionality (mandatory/optional) between entities.
+For example:
+  - A **Client** had one or more **Memberships**.
+  - **Fitness_Classes** were booked by multiple **Clients** through **Class_Bookings**.
+  - **Billing** records were associated with **Clients** and reflected applicable **Discounts**.

+The ERD visually illustrated these entities, their attributes, and the relationships that facilitated data integrity and functionality within the **Gym Management System**.
+We ensured precision in the design using CASE tools to comply with database modeling standards.

+---

+### Normalization Process
+Normalization is a key process in relational database design that we followed to reduce data redundancy and improve data integrity.
+It involved organizing tables and attributes into well-defined structures that minimized duplication and eliminated undesirable anomalies (insert, update, and delete anomalies).

+The normalization process followed three key stages:

+1. **First Normal Form (1NF)**:
+   - We ensured all attributes were atomic, i.e., each attribute contained only indivisible values.
+   - We removed repeating groups or arrays within tables.
+   - Example: In a table with Client and Fitness_Class details, classes attended by a client were represented as separate rows rather than a single row with multiple class values.

+2. **Second Normal Form (2NF)**:
+   - We ensured that all non-key attributes were fully functionally dependent on the primary key.
+   - We removed partial dependencies, where non-key attributes depended on only part of a composite primary key.
+   - Example: In a table with Class_Bookings, attributes such as Client_Name were not depending only on Class_ID but rather on the composite key **(Client_ID, Class_ID)**.

+3. **Third Normal Form (3NF)**:
+   - We ensured that all attributes were only dependent on the primary key and not on other non-key attributes.
+   - We removed transitive dependencies, where non-key attributes depended on other non-key attributes.
+   - Example: In a Billing table, if Discount_Percentage was depending on Discount_ID, this dependency was moved to a separate **Discounts** table.

+#### Achieving 3NF in the Gym Management System
+We ensured that all tables in the Gym Management System adhered to **Third Normal Form (3NF)**.
+The steps followed included:
+- Ensuring all attributes were atomic (1NF).
+- Eliminating partial dependencies (2NF) by clearly defining primary keys.
+- Removing transitive dependencies (3NF) to ensure attributes only depended on the primary key.
 For instance:
-  - A **Client** can have one or more **Memberships**.
-  - **Fitness_Classes** can be booked by multiple **Clients** through **Class_Bookings**.
-  - **Billing** records are associated with **Clients** and reflect applicable **Discounts**.

-The ERD visually illustrates these entities, their attributes, and the relationships that facilitate data integrity and functionality within the **Gym Management System**.
-The use of CASE tools ensures precision in the design and compliance with database modeling standards.
+  - The **Billing** table referenced **Discount_ID** instead of directly storing discount details.
+  - **Class_Bookings** linked **Clients** and **Fitness_Classes** without duplicating client or class data.

+By adhering to these normalization principles, we ensured:
+- Minimal data redundancy.
+- Data integrity through consistent and well-structured relationships.
+- Efficient query performance and database maintenance.

 ---

 ### ERD Diagram
-The final ERD, which depicts the relationships and multiplicity, will be provided as part of the **Appendices** section, showing:
+The final ERD, which visually depicted the relationships and multiplicity, was provided as part of the **Appendices** section.
+It showed:
 - Entities with primary and foreign keys.
 - Relationships between tables.
 - Multiplicity and constraints clearly defined.

-This comprehensive approach ensures that the database design is normalized, logically structured, and aligned with the requirements of the Gym Management System.
+This comprehensive approach ensured that the database design was normalized, logically structured, and aligned with the requirements of the Gym Management System.